-LGBTQ suffered during the pandemic.
+LGBTQ youth suffered during the pandemic.
 They need ‘all hands on deck’ right now.

 Teens can only truly experience belonging when they see themselves represented in the community, and parents can help to advocate for that.
 “Having representation is important,” says Paley.
 “LGBTQ students need to feel seen in the curriculum and in faculty, teachers, and administration so they can see the possibilities for their lives.”

-Eskin recommends identifying classrooms and zoom rooms as "safe places" by using LGBTQ friendly stickers and backgrounds.
+Eskin recommends identifying classrooms and Zoom rooms as “safe places” by using LGBTQ friendly stickers and backgrounds.
 Gay-Straight Alliance clubs and having supportive policies and procedures in place to address correct usage of names and pronouns and reporting any harassment or bullying that might occur are essential.

-Learn about intersectionality, identities, and suicide.
+Learn about intersectionality, identities and suicide.

 Teens tell me that their peers are supportive of them and more understanding about LGBTQ identities, but the adults in their lives need some work.
 When the adults in their lives know how to help, teens feel secure.

-Katie Hurley is a child and adolescent mental health expert, and the author of the several books, including “No More Mean Girls: The Secret to Raising Strong, Confident and Compassionate Girls [amazon.com],” and The Happy Kid Handbook: How to Raise Joyful Children in a Stressful World.
+Katie Hurley is a child and adolescent mental health expert, and the author of the several books, including “No More Mean Girls: The Secret to Raising Strong, Confident and Compassionate Girls,” and The Happy Kid Handbook: How to Raise Joyful Children in a Stressful World.
 You can find her on Twitter and on her website, Practical Parenting.

 Follow On Parenting on Facebook and join our discussion group here to talk about parenting and work.
 Sign up here for our weekly newsletter.